for-giobbe/gene-transcriptional-profiles-in-automictic-taxa/README.md

 - [intermediate_files](https://github.com/for-giobbe/gene-transcriptional-profiles-in-automictic-taxa/tree/main/intermediate_files)

 	- a zipped folder containing all the intermediate files necessary to generate the figures using the scripts in the scripts_R folder.

+---

+*NB*: several abbreviations are used, including:

+- BAT for _Bacillus atticus_
+- BRO for _Bacillus rossius_
+- BGM for _Bacillus grandii_
+- BP for Biological Processes
+- MF for Molecular Functions